-- if the exchange notes are listed, in compliance with the requirements of the principal national securities exchange on which the exchange notes are listed; or - (2) if the exchange notes are not so listed, on a pro rata basis, by lot or by such method as the trustee shall deem fair and appropriate.
+- if the exchange notes are listed, in compliance with the requirements of the principal national securities exchange on which the exchange notes are listed; or - (2) if the exchange notes are not listed, on a pro rata basis, by lot or by any method as the trustee shall deem fair and appropriate.

 No exchange notes of \$1,000 or less shall be redeemed in part.
-Notices of redemption shall be mailed by first class mail at least 30 but not more than 60 days before the redemption date to each Holder of exchange notes to be redeemed at its registered address.
+Notices of redemption shall be mailed by first class mail at least 30 but not more than 60 days before the redemption date to you at your registered address.
 Notices of redemption may not be conditional.

-If any exchange note is to be redeemed in part only, the notice of redemption that relates to that exchange note shall state the portion of the principal amount thereof to be redeemed.
-A new exchange note in principal amount equal to the unredeemed portion of the original exchange note will be issued in the name of the Holder thereof upon cancellation of the original exchange note.
+If any of your exchange notes are to be redeemed in part only, the notice of redemption that relates to that exchange note shall state the portion of the principal amount of the exchange note to be redeemed.
+A new exchange note in principal amount equal to the unredeemed portion of the original exchange note will be issued in your name upon cancellation of the original exchange note.
 Exchange notes called for redemption become due on the date fixed for redemption.
 On and after the redemption date, interest ceases to accrue on exchange notes or portions of them called for redemption.